 PLEASE REVIEW BEFORE STARTING:

-- Tax Documents for Need-Based Grant Applicants – Please DO NOT send tax documents to Georgetown Law UNTIL you have been awarded a tentative Georgetown Dean’s Tuition Grant award even though CollegeBoard may state that you should submit tax documents within your CSS Profile or directly to us.
+- Tax Documents for Need-Based Grant Applicants – Please DO NOT send tax documents to Georgetown Law at this time and even if CollegeBoard may state that you should submit tax documents within your CSS Profile or directly to us.
 Tax documents are submitted at Step 8.

 please utilize the checklists below to help guide you through the complete application process.